yaromar/project1/README.md

     *there are 30 small molecules in total, but it has to be double double-checked, as it was done manually *some of them might not bind to nucleosome core particles (e.g., bind to other chains)

+  report_1.pdf:

+    *names of unique binding partner chains extracted from 'protein_ligand_merged.csv' (manually!
+30 in total) *names of unique small molecules extracted from 'protein_ligand_merged.csv' (manually! omitting ions!
+30 in total) *tables are from the PIR server, pie charts from the PantherDB *PantherDB recognized only 19 UNIPROT

 SCRIPTS:

   getpdb.sh: